What do we do?

 Leagues & Tournaments We Compete in

-Adult Male Ability Counts League Football 5 & 7 a side
+Adult Mixed Ability Counts League Football 5 & 7 a side

 The South Yorkshire Ability Counts League is an adult Pan-Disability league and runs five divisions: 7 a side Premiership, Championship and League 1 and 5 a side Premiership and Championship.
 Each division being based on players ability level.
 Fixtures take place approximately once per month.

 These teams compete in fun 5, 7 & 11 a side tournaments nationwide throughout the summer and are a chance for the women and girls to join forces with the males to play competitive football.

 Adult Male Inclusive 11 a side Sheffield & Hallamshire County FA Flourish League